erwdoes/lfld_xGF/README.md

 # lfld_xGF
-CUDA program for search for xGF factors
+CUDA program for search of xGF factors